The Jim Henson Company: 1958–1990

+In 1983, the company launched a home video division, Muppet Home Video.
+The company signed home video deals in North America with Walt Disney Telecommunications and Non-Theatrical Company and other companies for international distribution.
+In 1985, it was reconsituted for home video as Jim Henson Presents, and Playhouse Video begin distributing titles under the new name Jim Henson's Muppet Video.
+The Muppet Video name was also used by Thorn EMI/HBO Video to release full-length tapes based on Fraggle Rock.

 Jim Henson Productions logo from 1988 to 2001.

 Later in his life, Henson produced Fraggle Rock and The Jim Henson Hour.
 In August 1989, Henson and Disney CEO Michael Eisner began merger discussions reportedly valued at $150 million, which also included a fifteen-year contract for Henson's personal "creative services."
 However, the deal did not include the rights to the Sesame Street characters, which were owned by Henson, although merchandising revenue was split between Henson and the Children's Television Workshop.

 Also during the negotiations, management of the company's Henson International Television distribution unit based in the United Kingdom purchased their unit from the company, leading to the establishment of HIT Entertainment.
 On May 16, 1990, as negotiations continued, Jim Henson died of toxic shock syndrome.
 Following Henson's death, neither Disney nor Jim Henson Productions could come to an accord.
 Negotiations officially ended in December 1990, and Henson remained an independent company.